openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

 ## Demo Output

 The application shows time taken by the initialization and processing stages, and the decoded text for the audio file.
-In online mode the current recognition result is shown while the app is running as well.
+In real-time mode the current recognition result is shown while the app is running as well.

 ## See Also